SamEdgemon/Baseball/index.md

 <br>

-Baseball

-Coming Soon!
-Basketball

-Coming Soon!
-Football

 ---

 ## Resources

-SAS Workbench is a cloud-based, on-demand coding environment for data scientists and developers to build advanced models.
-You can access SAS Workbench here.
+- **SAS Workbench** is a cloud-based, on-demand coding environment for data scientists and developers to build advanced models.
+You can access SAS Workbench [here](https://www.sas.com/en_us/software/viya-workbench-for-learners.html).

-Lahman Baseball Database was created by Sean Lahman and contains complete and extensive major league statistics dating back to 1871.
-It is not necessary to download the full database, as extracts will be provided for you; however, it is available for download here.
+- **Lahman Baseball Database** was created by Sean Lahman and contains complete and extensive major league statistics dating back to 1871.
+It is not necessary to download the full database, as extracts will be provided for you; however, it is available for download [here](https://sabr.org/lahman-database/).

-SQLite is a self-contained, serverless, transactional SQL database engine.
-Like the Lahman Database, it is not necessary to download it for this instructional series, but it is available for download here.
+- **SQLite** is a self-contained, serverless, transactional SQL database engine.
+Like the Lahman Database, it is not necessary to download it for this instructional series, but it is available for download [here](https://sqlite.org/).

-Along the way, you’ll gain hands-on experience with tools used every day by analysts and data scientists, including **SAS**, **SQL**, **Python**, and **R**.
-You’ll follow the workflow professionals use: query data, extract datasets, import them into an analytics environment, and build reports, calculations, tables, and charts.

----

 ---